hot-chain/hotchain/README.md

 }
 ```

-Now import the owner private key generated previously in the wallet:
+Now import the active private key generated previously in the wallet:

 ```bash
 ./hotcc wallet import XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 <a name="uploadsmartcontract"></a>
-### Upload sample contract to blockchain
+### Upload sample "currency" contract to blockchain

-Before uploading a contract, you can verify that there is no current contract:
+Before uploading a contract, verify that there is no current contract:

 ```bash
 ./hotcc get code currency
 code hash: 0000000000000000000000000000000000000000000000000000000000000000
 ```

-With an account for a contract created, you can upload a sample contract:
+With an account for a contract created, upload a sample contract:

 ```bash
 ./hotcc set contract currency ../../contracts/currency/currency.wast ../../contracts/currency/currency.abi